-- After 15 minutes, add your soaked, pitted, medjool dates, peanut butter, and flax eggs to food processor and blend until fully combined into a dough.
+- After 15 minutes, add your soaked and drained medjool dates, peanut butter, and flax eggs to food processor and blend until fully combined into a dough.
 See photo above!

 - Using a fork, gently press down on each cookie, creating a criss cross pattern.

 - Bake cookies for 8-10 minutes.
 You want them slightly undercooked or they will get dried out.

 - Remove from the oven and allow your cookies to cool.
 Meanwhile, melt the chocolate chips in a double boiler or in the microwave (my preferred method).